emiraydin/p2k/README.md

 We need Kindlegen application to parse our ebook into MOBI format, which will then be delivered to the users.
 You can download it here: http://www.amazon.com/gp/feature.html?docId=1000765211

 Once downloaded, make sure to add the directory you put this file in is located in your PATH.

+### P.S.
+Cron jobs for deliveries
+This application uses [whenever] (https://github.com/javan/whenever) gem to run cron jobs for deliveries.
+You need to run the command `whenever -i` inside your application directory in order to update your crontab file and start deliveries.

 License
 ===